-Jean Bruce Scott, founder and Producing Executive Director of Native Voices at the Autry, is a producer, director, writer, dramaturg, and actor.
-She has developed over 200 plays by Native American playwrights, produced 27 plays (17 world premieres), 21 New Play Festivals, 12 Playwrights Retreats, over 200 play readings, and 19 national and international tours.
-She is co-creator of the Native Radio Theater Project, La Jolla Playhouse Native Theatre Initiative, and the Alaska Native Playwrights Project, as well as a member of the National Theatre Conference in New York and the Leadership Board of the Theatrical Producers League of L.A.–Large Theaters.
+Jean Bruce Scott is founder and Producing Executive Director Emeritus of Native Voices at the Autry.
+She's developed 200+ plays by Native American playwrights, produced 29 plays (22 world premieres), 25 New Play Festivals, 16 Playwrights Retreats, 9 Short Play Festivals, 280+ play readings, and 25 national and international tours.
+Creator/co-creator: Native Voices Artists Ensemble, Native Radio Theater Project, La Jolla Playhouse Native Theatre Initiative, and Alaska Native Playwrights Project; on the Board of Trustees for the National Theatre Conference, NY.
+SAG-AFTRA, AEA.

 Alec Shamas (Chickasaw)